donkuri/Kaishi/README.md

 cindsa - verified the pitch accent for the last 750 cards and added pitch notes

+These tools were used in the creation of the deck:

-AJT Japanese - pitch accent, furigana and some of the audio were generated using this add-on
+[AJT Japanese](https://github.com/Ajatt-Tools/Japanese) - pitch accent, furigana and some of the audio were generated using this add-on

+[FFmpeg](https://ffmpeg.org/) - used to take out some silent parts in various audio files

+[Tenacity](https://tenacityaudio.org/) - used to edit clipping sounds in various audio files

 We also got various ideas from multiple members of the TMW discord server, including the name of the deck itself.